CaptainRich/jest-another-rpg/README.md

 ## Usage Instructions

-    From the GitHub repository, navigate to the /dist subdirectory and issue the command: 'node index'.
+    From the GitHub repository, navigate to the /dist subdirectory and issue the command: 'node app'.
+Game options can be selected by using the keyboard arrow keys followed by [Enter].

 ## Application Walk Through

-This application allows the user to create a portfolio of projects.
-The Javascript prompts the user for information which is subsequently written to index.html using 'template literals'.
-The Javascript takes advantage of the 'rest operator', 'map', and 'filter' to properly populate the HTML template.
-The NPM file system package is used to write the index.html file and copy it to the distribution (\dist) directory.
+Once the game starts, the player is prompted for a name.
+There are two options for the player: attack or use a potion.
+If 'potion' is selected, there is a choice of three: health, strength, or agility.

 ## Technologies Used

 * Node.js
+* objects
-* npm (fs, inquirer, jest)
+* npm (inquirer, jest)
-* Javascript( ..., map, filter, promise)
+* Javascript( ..., map, promise)

 ## Deployment Link